Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 export DB_HOST=mongodb://10.0.3.4:27017/posts

 # this needs to be installed to make it work
-npm install
+sudo -E npm install
-npm install express
+sudo npm install express

 # stop existing pm2 app process if it is already running
 # this will error if it isnt running, but it doesnt cause an issue